PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 all mode + level mode did not update the on-screen level display rarity mode crash with some boons level mode crash with some boons

+2.4.3

+fixed issues :
+opening the boon manager during a run resets progress of stacking keepsakes (@SpaceHamster) deleting a boon in the boon manager sometimes only removed 1 level

+new/changed features :
+fish can now be spawned
+level cap for boons increased to 100 from 10

+TODO:
+-more all mode features
+-fix animation bugs (casts etc)
+-boon selector and manager tooltip